KarstenEconomou/netclop/README.md

 * Spatially-embedded network visualization

 ## About
-`netclop` was created to facilitate network-theoretic analysis of marine connectivity in support of larval ecology.
+`netclop` was created as a CLI to facilitate network-theoretic analysis of marine connectivity in support of larval ecology.
+It functions as a library to computations on network ensembles.
 Developed at the Department of Engineering Mathematics and Internetworking, Dalhousie University by Karsten N. Economou.

 ### Papers